tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-After finishing all the task, The lighters have their vision expanded and ignore lights out.<br>
+After finishing all the task or progress task, <br>
+The lighters have their vision.<br> expanded and After finishing all the task, ignore lights out.<br>

 #### Game Options